- Loads of passenger space

 The 2016 Chevrolet Traverse is a large crossover that’s nearly as roomy as the truck-based Chevy Tahoe and Suburban SUVs, but it offers friendlier driving traits thanks to its car-like platform.

-There are a few weakness of the Traverse versus minivans.
+There are a few weakness of the Traverse compared to minivans.
 First, the doors open wider than sliding side doors.
 Second, its cargo floor is a bit high and not as easy-loading.
 And third, even though it has 117.5 cubic feet of space with the second- and third-row seats folded down, that's about 30 cubic feet less than a minivan.

 Three trim levels of the 2016 Traverse are offered: LS, LT, and LTZ.
 Top LTZ models are really luxury models if you go by features, while LS trims are no-fuss (albeit well-equipped) family vehicles.
 All Traverse models get the Chevrolet MyLink system, which includes a 6.5-inch touchscreen, enabling smartphone integration as well as streaming of Pandora and Stitcher internet-based radio.
 For 2016, the Traverse added 4G LTE connectivity that can provide a wi-fi hotspot.